MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Approach

 We describe our approach in the context of a fixed dataset $\mathcal{D}$, composed of a set of modalities $m \in \mathcal{M}$.
 For each dataset tile, every modality $m$ is associated with an input tensor of shape $I_m \times I_m \times T_m \times C_m$, where $I_m$ denotes the spatial size, $T_m \geq 1$ the number of original time steps, and $C_m$ the number of channels.
 We assume that $C_m$ and $I_m$ remain constant across all tiles, while $T_m$ may vary.
 This variability reflects the nature of satellite time series, which may span a fixed duration but with location-dependent revisit intervals—such as with Sentinel-1 or Sentinel-2.

-\paragraph{Multitemporal Discretization.} Our preprocessing pipeline begins by enforcing a fixed tensor shape for the model inputs.
+\paragraph{Multitemporal Discretization.} We start by enforcing a fixed tensor shape for the model inputs.
 For each modality $m$, we define a target number of discretized time steps $D_m$.
-For modality $m$, the original input tensor of shape $I_m \times I_m \times T_m \times C_m$ is reduced to a tensor of shape $I_m \times I_m \times D_m \times C_m$ through a two-step process: (i) temporal binning, where the sequence is reshaped into $D_m$ bins, each covering $T_m / D_m$ time steps (after a random truncation, if needed); and (ii) time step selection within each bin.
+For modality $m$, the original input tensor of shape $I_m \times I_m \times T_m \times C_m$ is reduced to a tensor of shape $I_m \times I_m \times D_m \times C_m$ through a two-step process: (i) temporal binning, where the sequence is reshaped into $D_m$ bins, each covering $T_m / D_m$ time steps; and (ii) time step selection within each bin.
 During training, time step selection within each bin is random to introduce data augmentation.
 During validation and testing, the selection aims to maximize the representativeness of each bin.
 For more information, refer to SM \cref{sm:preprocessing}.

-\paragraph{Patchification/Unpatchification.} Once the inputs from different modalities have been reduced to a fixed shape, they are passed to modality-specific tokenizers.
-These tokenizers are shared across time steps within a given modality but remain distinct across modalities.
+\paragraph{Patchification/Unpatchification.} Once the inputs have been reduced to a fixed shape, they are passed to modality-specific tokenizers.
+The tokenizers are shared across time steps within a given modality but \emph{distinct} across modalities.
 Tokenization is applied independently at each time step.

 We adopt the standard Vision Transformer (ViT) patchification strategy \cite{dosovitskiy2020}, where for any modality $m$ and time step, inputs are first partitioned spatially into non-overlapping patches of size $P_m$.
 Each patch is then flattened into a vector of shape $P_m^2 C_m$ and projected into a patch embedding of dimension $C_e$ before the encoder.
 All spectral bands are jointly projected into the same tokens, implementing \emph{joint-token multispectral fusion}.
-During SSL pre-training, we apply transposed unpatchification to convert decoded tokens of shape $C_d$ after the decoder back into reconstructed flattened patches of shape $P_m^2 C_m$.
+During SSL pre-training, we apply transposed unpatchification to convert the decoded tokens of shape $C_d$ after the decoder back into reconstructed flattened patches of shape $P_m^2 C_m$.